posit-dev/bcorp-report/pbc-report.typ

 #colbreak()
 Our recent work shares three themes.
 We are investing in AI, building tools that help data scientists use language models safely.
 We are rewriting performance-critical components in Rust, so our tools run faster and scale better.
 And we are supporting production use, with features like multithreading and built-in monitoring.

 The following subsections highlight selected Posit software projects of interest to the broader data science community.
-Where metrics are published, please note these represent a #emph[lower bound] on the actual number, as it is difficult-to-impossible to account for every install and usage in the world.#footnote[Metrics updated June 2026]
+Where metrics are published, please note these represent a #emph[lower bound] on the actual number, as it is difficult-to-impossible to account for every install and usage in the world.
+Metrics reflect data as of June 2026.

 ]
+#place(bottom, dy: 2in,
+  align(center,
+    box(
+      image("assets/images/42276_Posit_ATL_2025 (1).jpg"),
+      width: 100% + 2.5in, clip: true, inset: (bottom: -1in)
+    )
+  )
+)
 #pagebreak()
 #page_banner(
 image_paths:("assets/images/quarto-logo-dark.svg",),